voyagermesh/voyager/docs/guides/ingress/http/http2.md

       - http/1.0
 ```

 The important bit here is `alpn`.
-In this example the ingress resource will first offer `HTTP/2`, then `HTTP/1.1` and finally `HTTP/1.0` to the connecting client.
-If it's not specified, it defaults to HTTP/1.1
+In this example the ingress can negotiate from `HTTP/2` all the way down to `HTTP/1.0`.
+If `alpn` isn't specified at all, the negotiated protocol will be `HTTP/1.1` (default).

 The above settings are reflected in the generated haproxy `ConfigMap`: